 REST API news

-- The REST API now works using Java 5 (but seriously, it’s about time to move on), see the instructions.
+- The REST API now works using Java 5 (but seriously, it’s about time to move on).

 - Full text indexing was added.
 Have a look here for some information.